MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/audio-conferencing-in-office-365/set-up-audio-conferencing.md

  Go to the **Office 365 admin center** > **Admin centers** > **Skype for Business** > **Voice** > **Phone numbers**, select the phone number, and click **Assign**.

-For more details, see [Assign a new phone number to your audio conferencing bridge](../audio-conferencing-in-office-365/change-the-phone-numbers-on-your-audio-conferencing-bridge.md).
+For more details, see [Change the phone numbers on your audio conferencing bridge](/MicrosoftTeams/change-the-phone-numbers-on-your-audio-conferencing-bridge).

 ## Step 5: Set the default and alternate languages for a conferencing bridge
 <a name="__top"> </a>